-Just nine miles north of Boston, Woburn Village is conveniently located at the busiest interchange in Massachusetts.
+Just nine miles north of Boston, Woburn Village is a shopping center conveniently located at the busiest interchange in Massachusetts.
 Intelligent urban design, accessible pathways and community green spaces are hallmarks of EDENS’ newly redeveloped center—a welcoming place for neighbors and visitors alike.
 At Woburn Village, a curated mix of nationally recognized retailers and restaurants, including Shake Shack and HomeSense, stand alongside chef-driven concepts to be announced soon.

 Living at Woburn Village

 Avalon Woburn believes elevating where you live is about blending it seamlessly with how you live.
 They go to great lengths designing amenities and choosing locations that put everything within reach.

 Conveniently situated at the intersection of I-93 and I-95, Avalon Woburn is pre-leasing new apartments for lease beginning in spring of 2021.
 Inside their refreshing, smoke-free community you’ll find thoughtfully designed 1-,2- & 3 bedroom apartment homes.
 Modern, open concept kitchens feature quartz countertops, stainless steel appliances and backsplash.